 Requirements for the receipt of a standard high school diploma include one credit in United States History and one-half credit in United States Government.
 Students enrolled in a United States Government course are required to participate in the Florida Civic Literacy Exam, per section 1008.4282(3)(d), F.S.: Beginning with the 2021-2022 school year, students taking the United States Government course are required to take the assessment of civic literacy identified by the State Board of Education pursuant to s.
 1007.25(5).
 Students earning a passing score on the assessment are exempt from the postsecondary civic literacy assessment required by s.
 1007.25(5).
 See the Florida Civic Literacy Exam (FCLE) website for more information.

 Postsecondary Civic Literacy

 Students initially entering a Florida College System institution or state university in 2018-19 and thereafter must demonstrate competency in civic literacy.
+See the Postsecondary Civic Literacy page for more information.
 Civic literacy competencies and outcomes include:

 - An understanding of the basic principles of American democracy and how they are applied in our republican form of government.

 - An understanding of the United States Constitution.